Next time you’re looking for a pint and a bite to eat, head to one of these cracking gastropubs in and around Leeds.

 The Cow and Calf

 Set in the picturesque surroundings of Ilkley Moor, The Cow and Calf is one of the best gastropubs in Yorkshire.
 Expect a cosy, country pub-style venue with open fires, tiled floors and dark-wood furnishings.
 The food menu is top drawer.
-Think hearty pub classics done well, like Steak and Ale Pie, Hunter’s Chicken and Handmade Lobster Fishcakes.
+Think hearty pub classics done well, like Chicken and Mushroom Pie, Gammon Steak and Handmade Lobster Fishcakes.
 Need a few drinks?
 Choose from a range of local ales and craft beers – if you have too many, you can always stay the night.

 The Cow and Calf, Hangingstone Road, Ilkley, West Yorkshire, LS29 8BT.

 The Beck & Call is a family-friendly pub, nestled in the heart of Meanwood.
 It’s got a cool Scandi-inspired decor and each of the its many rooms has its own personality, from the bright and leafy dining room to the Tap Room, which has a massive TV for live sport.
 Behind the bar, there are craft beers, handpicked wines and cocktails, but it’s worth staying to eat.
 They have a seasonal menu of traditional British fare, so you can tuck into dishes like Pumpkin Salad, Aged Pork Chops and R & J Butcher’s Sausage and Mash.